jamesjonesmath/canvancement/USERSCRIPTS.md

 This does not require modifying the global JavaScript file inside Canvas.
 This empowers the user, whether a student, teacher, instructional designer, or admin, to add functionality that they want without having to worry about other users.

-They are better supported in Firefox than Chrome, so if you normally use Chrome, you may have Firefox handy for just the special things you want to do.

 ## How it Works
-Canvas already includes jQuery and jQuery UI on every page.
+Canvas already includes jQuery and some of jQuery UI on every page.
 So if you want to use these in your scripts, you don't have to include anything else and often a few lines of JavaScript code will suffice.

 The user scripts run on the page that has already been authenticated, which means that it has the permissions of the user.
 This helps provide security and keep users from gaining access to things they shouldn't have access to.
 It can make API calls without needing an authorization token, but it does so as the user running the script.